 Pool wise, Edge has a large one surrounded by loungers (and a few very cool hanging chairs from which you can dangle your feet into the water).
 There are also two hot tubs one deck above the pool which, when viewed from below, look like giant champagne glasses.

-Living an active lifestyle, a feature that really sticks out on Celebrity Edge is the outdoor running track.
+Living an active lifestyle, the outdoor running track is a feature that really sticks out on Celebrity Edge.
 This isn’t your average cruise ship running track as this one has hills.
-And unlike most cruise ships that take 7 laps to make a mile, this one only takes 4.5 laps to clock in a mile.
+Unlike most cruise ships that take seven laps to make a mile, this one only takes 4.5 laps to clock in a mile.

 One thing it can’t do is take you from one level to another.
 This isn’t like the Rising Tide bar on Royal Caribbean ships, which travels between decks while people enjoy cocktails.
 The Magic Carpet never operates while people are on board, and serves its various functions only after being locked into place.

 If there’s one thing I look for in a cruise ship gym, it’s a view.
 I don’t want to watch television or the back of someone’s head… I want to get on the treadmill and work up a sweat while staring out into the ocean.

 Because Celebrity Edge’s workout facilities are located at the front of the ship, you wind up having amazing views while burning off the calories.